Open Veins of Latin America

-The book was published during the ideological divide caused by the Cold War, when most of Latin American countries had brutal, right-wing dictatorships.
-Open Veins was banned in several countries and quickly became a bible for an entire generation of left-wing thinkers.
+The book was published during the ideological divide caused by the Cold War, when most Latin American countries had brutal, United States-sponsored right-wing dictatorships.
+Open Veins was banned in several countries and quickly became a reference for an entire generation of left-wing thinkers.

 In the book, Galeano analyzes the history of the Americas as a whole, from the time period of the European settlement of the New World to contemporary Latin America, describing the effects of European and later United States economic exploitation and political dominance over the region.
 Throughout the book, Galeano analyses notions of colonialism, imperialism, and the dependency theory.

 Open Veins illustrates Latin America's resistance literature of the twentieth century, characterized by opposition to imperialism and a heightened Pan-American sentiment.
 The book has sold over a million copies and been translated into over a dozen languages.
 It has been included in university courses "ranging from history and anthropology to economics and geography."

 Background

 Before gaining international recognition for Open Veins of Latin America, Galeano was a commentator on social and political issues, journalist, novelist, essayist, historian, and also a writer of children’s literature.

 His work encompasses a wide array of literary genres, including journalism, political analysis, documentaries, fiction, and history.
 When questioned about the latter, Galeano stated that he does not identify as a historian.
 "I am a writer who would like to contribute to the rescue of the kidnapped memory of all America,” Galeano defended, “but especially of Latin America, a despised and endearing land."

-Galeano wrote Open Veins of Latin America in the context of the 1970s, when right-wing, US-sponsored dictatorships were ruling in the majority of Latin American countries.

-At the time, Galeano was working in Uruguay as an independent journalist and editor, and in the publishing department of the University of the Republic.
+Galeano wrote Open Veins of Latin America in the context of the 1970s, when right-wing, US-sponsored dictatorships were ruling in the majority of Latin American countries.At the time, Galeano was working in Uruguay as an independent journalist and editor, and in the publishing department of the University of the Republic.
 He said, "It took four years of researching and collecting the information I needed, and some 90 nights to write the book".